GPU Computing - NVIDIA

 Overview of the NVIDIA GPU solutions:

-- Ampere Architecture – the latest GPU architecture released in 2020, the A100 GPU delivers 6x advances in speed and power, and also revolutionary flexibility with the ability to slice an A100 into multiple instance GPU (MIG’s).
-This allows the Ampere GPU’s to be agile and elastic, and be configured for data analytics, training and inference – the complete AI workload in a flexible, universal platform.
-The Ampere GPU is available in the A100 GPU PCIe card, and also available in a rack mount unit with 6 GPU’s, memory and processing power – a complete unit in the DGX A100.
+- “A” series with NVIDIA Ampere Architecture – the latest GPU architecture released in 2020, the NVIDIA A100 Tensor Core GPU delivers 6x advances in speed and power, and also revolutionary flexibility with the ability to slice an NVIDIA A100 into multiple instance GPU (MIG’s).
+This allows the Ampere Architecture GPU’s to be agile and elastic, and be configured for data analytics, training and inference – the complete AI workload in a flexible, universal platform.
+The Ampere Architecture GPU is available in the NVIDIA A100 Tensor Core GPU, and also available in a rack mount unit with 6 GPU’s, memory and processing power – a complete unit in the DGX™ A100.

-- Volta Architecture – released in 2017, the Volta architecture broke through the 100 teraFLOPs barrier, and the NVLink architecture allows multiple GPU’s to be combined into larger parallel processing powerhouses.
-These GPU are available in the V100, T4 and P40 and also the DGX Station.
+- “V” series with NVIDIA Volta Architecture – released in 2017, the Volta Architecture broke through the 100 teraFLOPs barrier, and the NVLink® architecture allows multiple GPU’s to be combined into larger parallel processing powerhouses.
+These GPU are available in a range of sizes and also the DGX Station.
 These units represent great processing power bang-for-buck.
 They are power hungry and to make the most of them we recommend a customised XENON GPU server or XENON GPU Personal Supercomputer to ensure sufficient memory, CPU, and power and cooling to make the most of your GPU power.

-- Edge Computing – NVIDIA provides a complete solution to allow AI workloads to be processed at the edge.
-Using NVIDIA GPU Containers (NGC), the AI models and training completed in the data centre can be run in the same containers in the NVIDIA edge devices – the Jetson range.
+- NVIDIA EGX – Edge Computing – NVIDIA provides a complete solution to allow AI workloads to be processed at the edge.
+Using NVIDIA GPU Containers (NGC™), the AI models and training completed in the data centre can be run in the same containers in the NVIDIA edge devices – the Jetson range.
 These come in kit form and are a great extension to your AI capabilities, or a great starting point for exploring AI capabilities.

 GPU Accelerated Applications